Man indicted on terror charge in alleged ISIS-inspired plot

 Assistant U.S. Attorney Thomas Windom said during an April 9 detention hearing that Henry intended to kill as many “disbelievers” as possible.

-Christian Lassiter, an assistant public defender who represented Henry at the hearing in April, urged the court to be skeptical of authorities’ claims and argued that the government “is trying to fit certain facts into their narrative.”
+Federal public defender Michael CitaraManis, who represented Henry at the hearing in April, urged the court to be skeptical of authorities’ claims and argued that the government “is trying to fit certain facts into their narrative.”

-Lassiter didn’t immediately respond Wednesday to an email and telephone call seeking comment on his client’s superseding indictment.
+Christian Lassiter, the assistant public defender currently assigned to defend Henry, didn’t immediately respond Wednesday to an email and telephone call seeking comment on his client’s superseding indictment.

 Henry is a naturalized U.S. citizen who moved to the country from Trinidad and Tobago about 11 years ago.